-Group Seminar Presentation - 25%
+Group Seminar Presentation - 15%

-In addition to the readings assigned for the theoretical sessions (taking place on Mondays), there are required readings for the seminar sessions (which will take place on Wednesdays).
-The seminars will focus on discussing the practical case studies (listed on the syllabus) and linking them to the material covered in the lectures.
-Students can find related questions on the syllabus to guide them in their analysis of the case studies.
-Moreover, in the seminars, students will take turns in making group presentations focusing on the specific seminar questions and readings and connecting them to the readings discussed in the lecture.
-Both the key and further readings should be consulted to prepare the presentations.
-Group presentations will last 15/20 minutes and will take place at the beginning of each seminar.
+In addition to the theory readings, there are weekly readings focused on particular case studies.
+The seminars will focus on discussing the practical case studies (listed on the syllabus) and linking them to the theoretical framework being discussed.
+Students can find study questions on the syllabus that will guide them in their analysis of the case studies.
+During the seminars, students will take turns in making group presentations, analysing and explaining the weekly case study assigned.
+Students are invited to research the case studies beyond the readings listed in the syllabus, but both the key and further readings should be consulted to prepare the presentations.
+Group presentations will last 15/20 minutes.
 Before the seminar, each group will be asked to submit their Power Point presentation and a short summary (2 to 3 pages long) of their presentation.
-Both documents will be shared with the class and published on Brightspace.
+Both documents will be shared with the class and published on OLAT.

 Each student will be required to present at least once in the term.
 Students will be asked to sign up to a weekly presentation at the beginning of the term.
-Each group can hold a maximum of 6/7 students, and topics will be assigned on a first come first served basis.
+Each group can hold a maximum of 2/3 students, and topics will be assigned on a first come first served basis.